HenSch90/SiD/Modul_Grundprogramm.md

 ka:

-vc: SHOW Individualisierung if eaktsens=2 : hat ihre Erwerbstätigkeit

-SHOW Individualisierung if eaktsens=2 AND sformdua=1 : hat Ihre Erwerbstätigkeit, die Sie neben Ihrer Tätigkeit im Ausbildungsbetrieb ausüben,

-SHOW Individualisierung if eaktsens=3 : haben Ihre Erwerbstätigkeiten

-SHOW Individualisierung if eaktsens=3 AND sformdua=1 : haben Ihre Erwerbstätigkeiten, die Sie neben Ihrer Tätigkeit im Ausbildungsbetrieb ausüben,

-SHOW Individualisierung if eaktsens=4 : haben Ihre Erwerbstätigkeiten

-SHOW Individualisierung if eaktsens=4 AND sformdua=1 : haben Ihre Erwerbstätigkeiten, die Sie neben Ihrer Tätigkeit im Ausbildungsbetrieb ausüben,

-SHOW it1 if eaktsens=2
+vc1: SHOW q1 IF eaktsens=2 AND sformdua!=1

-SHOW it1 if eaktsens=2 AND sformdua=1
+vc2: SHOW q2 IF eaktsens=2 AND sformdua=1

-SHOW it1 & it2 if eaktsens=3
+vc3: SHOW q3 IF eaktsens=3 | 4 AND sformdua!=1

-SHOW it1 & it2 if eaktsens=3 AND sformdua=1 :
+vc4: SHOW q4 IF eaktsens=3 | 4 AND sformdua=1

+vc5: SHOW it1 IF eaktsens=2 OR eaktsens=3 OR eaktsens=4
-SHOW it1 & it2 & it3 if eaktsens=4 :
+vc6: SHOW it2 IF eaktsens=3 OR eaktsens=4

-SHOW it1 & it2 & it3 if eaktsens=4 AND sformdua=1 :
+vc7: SHOW it3 IF eaktsens=4

 av: